WELCOME FROM ANDREW

 guitar

 Andrew Osenga has been a part of BTLOG for many years.
 He co-produced the original record with Ben Shive, and has been a dear friend since the early years of music-making when Andrew (Peterson) spent hours in Andrew (Osenga)’s basement studio in Nashville’s Crieve Hall neighborhood.
-His newest record, Headwaters, came out this fall.
+He just released his first book, How to Remember, a look at the commercialization of the modern church and a suggestion that ancient hymns, practices, and liturgies can lead the way to a healthier church.
+He also has a podcast, called The Pivot.
+His newest records, Hold the Light and Headwaters, are out now.
 AndrewOsenga.com

 ANDREW PETERSON